WGLab/biocluster/03 System customization.md

 ```
 $ yum remove mlocate
 ```
 It will show that it is removed successfully, with a warning that `warning: /etc/updatedb.conf saved as /etc/updatedb.conf.rpmsave`.
+Note that this should be done in both head node and nas-0-0.
+I personally do not recommend removing mlocate though.

 ## head node restrictions